A practical guide to setting up your Confluence copilot in 2026

 eesel AI: Transparent and predictable pricing

-In contrast, eesel AI has a simple, all-inclusive pricing model.
+In contrast, eesel AI offers a simple, all-inclusive pricing model.
 All integrations, including the one for Confluence, are part of every plan.
-You pay a flat fee based on how much you use it, with no weird per-user or per-resolution charges tacked on.
+You pay a flat fee based on usage, providing a predictable cost structure.

 Choose a Confluence copilot that's simple, secure, and flexible

-You shouldn’t have to pick between having powerful AI and keeping your company’s data safe.
-A modern solution should be easy to set up, respect your existing permissions without any compromises, and fit right in with the tools your team already uses.
+You can have both powerful AI and high data security.
+A modern solution should be easy to set up, respect your existing Confluence permissions, and fit seamlessly with the tools your team already uses.

-By prioritizing a self-serve setup, rock-solid security, and platform flexibility, you can roll out an AI assistant that actually helps your team without creating new problems.
+By prioritizing a secure setup and platform flexibility, you can roll out an AI assistant that serves as a valuable addition to your Confluence workspace.

-Ready to unlock your Confluence knowledge the easy and secure way?
+Ready to enhance your Confluence knowledge the easy and secure way?
 Get started with eesel AI for free and you can have your first AI assistant running in minutes.

 Frequently asked questions

-A Confluence copilot is an AI assistant that connects to your Confluence pages to provide instant answers to your team’s questions.
-It helps by allowing users to ask questions in plain English and receive information directly from your company’s knowledge base, eliminating manual searches.
+A Confluence copilot is an AI assistant that connects to your Confluence pages to provide instant answers to your team's questions.
+It helps by allowing users to ask questions in plain English and receive information directly from your company's knowledge base, making search even more efficient.

 eesel AI natively respects your existing Confluence user-level permissions and space restrictions in real-time.
-This ensures that users only receive answers from content they are already authorized to view, preventing data leaks.
+This ensures that users only receive answers from content they are already authorized to view, maintaining the integrity of your data.

-Yes, the most effective Confluence copilot solutions integrate directly into your team’s workflow tools.
+Yes, effective Confluence copilot solutions integrate directly into your team's workflow tools.
 This allows users to get instant answers from Confluence without leaving apps like Slack or Microsoft Teams.

-Yes, some advanced solutions offer a simulation mode where you can test the AI assistant on historical data.
-This allows you to evaluate its accuracy and refine its behavior before a full company-wide deployment, building confidence in its performance.
+Yes, some solutions offer a simulation mode where you can test the AI assistant on historical data.
+This allows you to evaluate its performance and refine its behavior before a full company-wide deployment, building confidence in the tool.